rexnfx79/palletizr-shared-components/MIGRATION.md

-# Migration Guide: Shared Components → Astro Components
+# Migration Guide: Old Shared Components → New Astro-Powered System

-This guide helps you migrate from the old shared components system to the new Astro-based component library.
+This guide helps you migrate from the old shared components system to the new Astro-powered system in the **same repository**.

 ## Overview

 The old system used file copying, symlinks, and manual setup scripts.
-The new system uses npm packages and Astro components for better maintainability and type safety.
+The new system uses npm packages and Astro components for better maintainability and type safety, but it's still the same `@palletizr/shared-components` package.

 ## What You Need to Do